Reactwithshoaib/Login-System-with-MongoDB-Atlas-Completed/README.md

 ##2- Install the Dependencies: npm install

-start the server if you successfully want to login or signup , receive an signup email and get daily new summaries
+start the inngest dev server if you successfully want to login or signup , receive an signup email and get daily new summaries

 ##3- Start the inngest dev server : npx inngest-cli@latest dev